 Yes.
 Even if you have a fully electric vehicle, you can’t drive through the zone without applying for the 100% discount.
 You need to ensure your vehicle is registered with Transport for London before entering the zone, or else you will be subjected to the £15 fee.

 To pass through the designated Congestion Charge area in London free of charge, you will have to sign up for the Cleaner Vehicle discount (previously named the Ultra Low Emission Discount).
-Even then, you will have to continue to pay the charge until you receive confirmation.
+It’s important to note that you will have to continue to pay the charge until you receive confirmation.

 You can apply online via the Transport for London website.
 Make sure you have a registration document (your V5C vehicle registration certificate) on hand to prove your electric vehicle qualifies for the discount!